Time-honored country-punk formula of Half-Cash/Half-Clash, with the sound turned way up and the polish way, way down.— Rolling Stone

-"I’ve never been able to find a live band in New York as consistently thrilling and funny and fun as the Waco Brothers." —Author and former Chicagoan Sarah Vowell interview on the Chicagoist.
+"I’ve never been able to find a live band in New York as consistently thrilling and funny and fun as the Waco Brothers." —Author and former Chicagoan Sarah Vowell

 You've heard of the crossroads where Robert Johnson made his deal with the devil?

 Well, the Wacos race towards the crossroads of punk and country, heedless of speed limits and stop signs.
 The collisions spectacular, loud, energizing and sometimes messy.
-We've seen them a two hundred and forty six times, and the Waco Brothers never fail to entertain.
+We've seen them a three hundred and forty six times, and the Waco Brothers never fail to entertain.
 Subtlety is for the weak, so they've chosen the path of optimum mayhem and tomfoolery.
 In their rollicking career, they have been called everything from the flagship act of the alternative country "movement" to pure butchery.
 Both are likely to be correct, even within one evening.

 Let's let singer/guitarist Jon Langford describe the nexus of punk and country: